isc-projects/stork/doc/user/install.rst

 The server generates the required keys and certificates during its first startup.
-They are used to establish safe, encrypted connections between the server and the agents with authentication at both ends of these connections.
+They are used to establish safe, encrypted connections between the server and the agents, with authentication at both ends of these connections.
 The agents use the keys and certificates generated by the server to create agent-side keys and certificates, during the agents' registration procedure described in the next sections.
 The private key and CSR